 - Personal service - You are directly handed a copy of the notice;

-- Substituted service - Someone of a proper age may be handed a copy of the notice for you; or
+- Substituted service - Someone over the age of 16 who lives in your home may be handed a copy of the notice for you; or

-- Certified mail - Sending a copy to you as long as you personally sign for the letter; or
+- Registered mail - Sending a copy to you by registered mail as long as you personally sign for the letter; or

-- Posting and mailing - After two (2) attempts to personally serve you, our landlord can tape, nail or attach a copy of the notice to your door.
-Another copy must be mailed to you within three (3) calendar days of the posting to your door.
+- Posting and mailing - After two (2) attempts to personally serve you, your landlord can tape, nail or attach a copy of the notice to your door.
+Another copy must be mailed to you by first-class mail within three (3) calendar days of the posting to your door.